- Oops!Something went wrong.Please try again later.

 What Does The Institutional Ownership Tell Us About Duluth Holdings?

-Duluth Holdings already has institutions on the share registry.
-Indeed, they own a respectable stake in the company.
+As you can see, institutional investors have a fair amount of stake in Duluth Holdings.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
 It's therefore worth looking at Duluth Holdings' earnings history below.
 Of course, the future is what really matters.

 To make our study more interesting, we found that the top 2 shareholders have a majority ownership in the company, meaning that they are powerful enough to influence the decisions of the company.